hpgbproductions/MID2TGVA/README.md

 ### SP Website Terms

+Last Updated: 2021 May 25

 - Users of this software (except the developers) may not perform the following actions:
   - Upload unchanged export contents as a public aircraft.
+  - Upload footage of unchanged export contents as an "original content" video.
 - Users of this software may however upload derivative works of the exported aircraft file.
 These include, but are not limited to:
   - Aircraft and other machines
   - Artwork / Graphics